moelholm/sls-with-cdk/README.md

  concrete _serverless framework_ project

- - `./infra/lib/infra-stack.ts` - defines an AWS CloudFormation stack which creates the AWS IAM group that must be assigned to the app user (AWS IAM User) you want to use when working with the _serverless framework_ tool.
-The group is assigned specific AWS IAM permissions (not admin power 😱)
+ - `./infra/lib/infra-stack.ts` - defines an AWS CloudFormation stack which creates the AWS IAM group specific to the _serverless framework_ project.
+The group is assigned specific AWS IAM permissions (not admin power 😱).
+The code is dynamic: it adapts the infrastructure to the configuration in _serverless.yml_.
+It uses information such as the service name and the function names when generating the infrastructure.
+A remarkable difference to traditional declarative approaches, such as AWS CloudFormation or Terraform.

+Assign the generated IAM groups to your favorite AWS IAM User (app user).
+You can then use that user for working with the _serverless framework_ tool.

 ## Try it (only 2 super simple steps 😇)